babylonlabs-io/covenant-emulator/covenant-signer/docs/transition-from-phase1.md

       }'
 ```

-### 4.4.
-Testing the setup

-This will generate a signature for the provided transactions and return it in JSON
+The above command will generate a signature for the provided
-format.
+transactions and return it in JSON format.

 ```json
 {